rogerpadilla/nukak/README.md

 Because GraphQL requires [additional servers](https://graphql.org/learn/execution) and also [a new language](https://graphql.org/learn/queries); uql should allow same this, but without need to configure and maintain these additional components.

-On the other hand, existing ORMs like TypeORM, Mikro-ORM, and Sequelize, do all use an imperative API (call to functions); uql uses a declarative API (JSON) which can be serialized and send as messages (through the network) between the different components of a system.
+On the other hand, existing ORMs like TypeORM, Mikro-ORM, and Sequelize; are in one way or another, coupled to databases; uql uses a declarative JSON syntax (agnostic from the datasource) which can easily be serialized and send as messages (e.g. through the network) between different components of a system (e.g. micro-services), and then each one has the flexibility to decide how to process these messages.